Murtaza-arif/all-you-need-to-know-for-data-engineer/README.md

 - Examples of data format conversions.

 ### 2. Data Ingestion
-- Batch and streaming data ingestion pipelines.
+- Batch data ingestion pipelines.
+- Using tools like Apache spark, AWS S3, or Python scripts to ingest data.
+- Stream Data Processing
-- Tools: Apache Kafka, AWS Kinesis, Google Pub/Sub.
+- Using tools like Apache Kafka, AWS Kinesis or Google Pub/Sub.

 ### 3. Data Transformation and Cleaning
 - ETL/ELT pipelines with Apache Airflow, AWS Glue, or Python.